 - International applicants must upload a copy of any diplomas or provisional certificates if diplomas have not been awarded, in original language and in English.

 4. Three Letters of Recommendation (online)

-5. Official GRE Scores (general test, on-campus programs only) *** Please note that GRE is NOT required for Fall 2021 applicants considering potential difficulties to access the test due to the Covid-19 pandemic.
+5. Official GRE Scores (general test, on-campus programs only) *** Please note that GRE is NOT required for Fall 2021 and Spring 2022 applicants, due to potential difficulties in accessing the test because of COVID.

 6. Official English Proficiency Scores (international only)

 TOEFL (IBT) cannot be more than two years old and must have minimum scores of: